-If your company is running email campaigns for Christmas, your brand’s impact will face fierce competition among the masses.
-However, with a predicted 11.8% increase in online spending from 2016 to 2017, the opportunity to engage your audience and signpost them directly to your website is one not to be missed.
-In order to stand out from the crowd, it is crucial to plan your email marketing with close attention.
+If your company is running email campaigns for Christmas, your brand’s impact will face fierce competition among the masses and the opportunity to engage your audience and signpost them directly to your website is one not to be missed.
+In order to stand out from the crowd, it is crucial to plan your email marketing with close attention to detail.

 Consider the following three tips when planning your campaign: